Here's The Average Engagement Ring Cost in 2023 According to Data

-Ready to put a ring on it?
-When you’re ready to take your commitment to the next level, you'll want to make sure to get it right with the perfect ring and an amazing, heartfelt proposal.
-After all, this is the moment she’s been dreaming of since she was a little girl.
+Ready to start looking for an engagement ring?
+When it's time to take your commitment to the next level, you'll want to make sure to get it right with a heartfelt proposal and a special ring.
+You may also be wondering about the average engagement ring cost and just how much you should spend.
+After all, this piece of jewelry is for keeps.
 At first glance, buying an engagement ring may not seem all that difficult.
 Simply find a jewelry store and remember to bring your wallet, right?
-But as you stare at the rows of rings in different shapes, sizes and prices (and don’t even get us started on the 4Cs!), you may find that a little research goes a long way when it comes to choosing and deciding how much to spend on an engagement ring.
-Here, we’ll take a look at the average engagement ring cost in 2016, cut through the myths surrounding how much to spend on an engagement ring, and highlight the factors to consider when selecting the best ring for your partner and your budget.
+But as you stare at the rows of rings in different shapes, sizes, and prices, you'll find that doing some research goes a long way when it comes to deciding on your engagement ring budget.

 In this article:

 If anything is certain, it's that diamonds remain a serious investment.
 According to The Knot's 2023 Jewelry and Engagement Study, the average cost of an engagement ring is currently about $5,500.
 If you're deciding how much to spend on an engagement ring, there are several factors to consider.
 While $5,500 is the national average cost of a ring, the spend per couple varies.
 Our study found that nearly half of all respondents are spending between $1,000 to $4,000 on their engagement ring.
 In fact, 9% of ring shoppers are spending under $1,000.
 It's important to note that $6,000 is a national average taken from respondents all over the country and is influenced by a multitude of factors, one being region.
 For example, couples in the Mid-Atlanic spent the most on engagement rings (around $6,900), whereas Midwestern dwellers spent the least (around $4,900).